microsoft/win32-app-isolation/docs/profiler/application-capability-profiler.md

 The Stop-Profiling cmdlet stops an access attempt trace logging session that has been started and takes away the instrumentation for any application packages that had been instrumented for trace logging.
 Stop-Profiling takes an optional trace path parameter that controls the path used for the output Event Trace Log (.etl) file. &lt;current_directory&gt;\trace.etl by default.
 Stop-Profiling requires administrator privileges and that Developer Mode be enabled.
-[Stop-Profiling](Stop-Profiling.md)
+See [Stop-Profiling](Stop-Profiling.md) for details.

 ```PowerShell
 Stop-Profiling